GWCustom/bfabric-web-apps/docs/rna_seq_use_case.md

 The RNA-seq app is a **proof-of-concept application** for transcriptomic analysis within the B-Fabric ecosystem.
 It demonstrates how to combine B-Fabric metadata, a user-friendly Dash interface, and NF-Core RNA-seq pipelines in a single web application.

-The app is built using the `bfabric_web_apps` framework and follows the `redis_index.py` template, enabling asynchronous job execution via a Redis queue system.
+The app is built using the `bfabric_web_apps` library and follows the `redis_index.py` template, enabling asynchronous job execution via a Redis queue system.

 ---